Lazigerbill/paramount/README.md

 1. Battery level is not accurate
 2. Server logs in dashboard is not sorted when data changes
 3. Device disconnects frequently, not sure if it is the issue with Device or MQTT broker, can test with blinks onboard.
-4. Change Sessions var to Reactive Dict
+4. Change Sessions var to Reactive Dict for RT card
+5. Revisit summary calculations, use full data instead of rtSeq